imaxs/EasyJection/README.md

  - *UseDefaultConstructor* — If True, the injection occurs each time the default constructor is called (from `new()`).

 #### 🔘 To Factory ####
-When you need to handle object instantiation manually, you can create a factory class by inheriting it from `EasyJection.Types.IFactory` interface.
+When you need to handle object instantiation manually, you can create a factory class.
+You can create it in two ways by inheriting your class from `EasyJection.Types.IFactory` interface or without it.
+There are different binding methods for each type of factory.

+Let's consider the first case.

+The simplest factory inherited from `EasyJection.Types.IFactory` interface:
 ```csharp
 public class MyFactory : EasyJection.Types.IFactory {
      /// <summary>